 Graduates Of Historically Black Colleges May Be Paying More For Loans: Watchdog Group

 Financial firms may be discriminating against people based on where they went to college, a watchdog group says.
-In particular, the group found that a lender named Upstart appears to be charging higher interest rates on student loans to graduates of historically black or or predominantly Hispanic colleges.
+In particular, the group found that a lender named Upstart appears to be charging higher interest rates on student loans to graduates of historically black or predominantly Hispanic colleges.

 A lot more people are getting loans these days from a new breed of lenders known as fintechs, or financial technology firms.
 And some of these lenders factor in where loan applicants went to college.